Izmailova-Aliya/data_analysis/README.md

 Also, there data anout GDP of a country, and for some of them I use web-scrapping to fill missing data.

+Because of using plotly.express library some of the graph are hidden (to see them try to download).